 Some of the larger cenotes offer towel rental however we found it easier to bring our own large microfiber towels.
 Microfiber towels are fantastic as they pack small and dry super quick, making them great for the cenotes where you will be hopping back in a car after your swim.
 We take ours one every trip and we always end up using them – check prices now!

-- ABSORBENT & FAST DRYING – JML Microfiber towels can absorb 7 times their weight in water makes quick drying large surface and easy, This towel...
+- Absorbent & Fast Drying: JML Microfiber towels can absorb 7 times their weight in water making quick drying large surfaces easy, This towel can...

 Snorkeling Equipment